sscargal/stevescargall.com.v2/content/english/blog/2025/04/chatgpt-cxl-spec-agent/index.md

 - `CXL_Spec_3.0.pdf`
 - `CXL_Spec_3.1.pdf`

+> **NOTE** <br/>
-> Note: You can download the latest version of the CXL Specification from the [Compute Express Link - Specification](https://computeexpresslink.org/cxl-specification/) page.
+> You can download the latest version of the CXL Specification from the [Compute Express Link - Specification](https://computeexpresslink.org/cxl-specification/) page.
 If you need to download older versions, you will need to login as a member of the CXL Consortium.

-**Capabilities**
-You can toggle optional tools for your GPT here:
+**Capabilities**: You can toggle optional tools for your GPT here:

 - **Web Search** for live internet queries (enable for exploring outside context)
 - **Canvas** for enhanced interaction with code and ideas related to your chat session